fdelnin/casper_assignment/README.md

+# Development of Secure Software

-# Casper Wargame
+## Casper

-Assignment for Development of Secure Software course at KU Leuven University
+Assignment for Development of Secure Software course at KU Leuven University, year 2018/2019.

-Casper files are presented as in the server, the exploits are made to work in the server as user casper0 with command `make casperN` where N is the desired level.
+Casper folder contains files originally stored the server (binaries are zipped), exploits are made to work in the original server as user casper0 with command `make casperN` where N is the desired level.

+## Access Control Policies

+This folder contains exercises on access control policies, part of the course topics.